deathbeds/midgy/docs/language/basics.md

 ```
 *******************************************************

-markdown following a colon block (function) is indented
+markdown following a colon block (function) is indented and is the docstring

 ```markdown
         def f():

 the docstring of the function f

         print(f())